-Tapas you shouldn’t miss while in Seville, include: “Pringá” (very typical, it’s a little toasty topped with different meats such as pork, bacon, and chorizo); “Montaditos” (these are pieces of rustic country bread that can be topped with blood pudding, spicy sausages, Roquefort and walnuts, anchovies, Pork marinated in Jerez wine); Papas Aliñás (cold potato salad doused in gorgeous Olive Oil and tossed with prawns, onions, garlic, tomatoes and a splash of vinegar); and Garbanzos con Espinacas (chickpeas lightly sautéed with fresh spinach, olive oil, and garlic.) the most traditional wines to be served with Tapas are the wines from Jerez de la Frontera and Sanlucar de Barrameda, which include: Manzanilla, Fino, Oloroso and Amontillado.
+Tapas you shouldn’t miss while in Seville include: “Pringá” (very typical, it’s a little toasty topped with different meats such as pork, bacon, and chorizo); “Montaditos” (these are pieces of rustic country bread that can be topped with blood pudding, spicy sausages, Roquefort and walnuts, anchovies, Pork marinated in Jerez wine); Papas Aliñás (cold potato salad doused in gorgeous Olive Oil and tossed with prawns, onions, garlic, tomatoes and a splash of vinegar); and Garbanzos con Espinacas (chickpeas lightly sautéed with fresh spinach, olive oil, and garlic.) the most traditional wines to be served with Tapas are the wines from Jerez de la Frontera and Sanlucar de Barrameda, which include: Manzanilla, Fino, Oloroso and Amontillado.
 For cheese-based tapas and desserts, the ultra-rich Pedro Ximenez is often served.
-Those who aren’t fans of Sherry can enjoy a variety of red wines from La Rioja and Ribera Del Duero and white wines from Rueda or Rias Baixas.
+Those who aren’t fans of Sherry can enjoy various red wines from La Rioja and Ribera Del Duero and white wines from Rueda or Rias Baixas.

-One of Seville’s most beautiful palaces built by The First Marquis of Tarifa in the late 1400s, to resemble Pontius Pilate’s residence in Jerusalem.
+One of Seville’s most beautiful palaces built by The First Marquis of Tarifa in the late 1400s to resemble Pontius Pilate’s residence in Jerusalem.
 The palace is owned now by the Duke of Medinaceli and is the most beautiful private residence in Seville, which is luckily open to the public.
-You will see beautiful Roman busts, an exciting fusion of Renaissance and Mudejar architectural styles and a collection of family paintings including ones of Barbara de Braganza who once lived there.
+You will see beautiful Roman busts, an exciting fusion of Renaissance and Mudejar architectural styles, and a collection of family paintings, including ones of Barbara de Braganza, who once lived there.

 Due to vast reopened soon after a recent renovation, the “Indies Archives” is a library/museum located in a gorgeous 16th-century building, which holds more than four million documents relating to the discovery of “the New World.”
 One of the most exciting bits of the huge collection is the personal diary excerpt of Cristobal Colón (Christopher Columbus).